zorn-v/nextcloud-social-login/docs/sso/google.md

     3. In the bottom section under "Google" enter:
         * App id: the "client ID" provided earlier
         * Secret: the "client secret" provided earlier
-        * Default group: "admin" or whatever user group you want new users assigned to
+        * Default group: Select the group you want users to be assigned
-        * Allow login only from specified domain: (you can leave this blank)
     4. Click "Save" at the very bottom
 5. Now, open up a new browser to test the login.
 On the login screen you should now see "Google" underneath the typical NextCloud login prompt.